Sarah Hall (glass artist)

-Sarah Hall is a stained glass artist from Canada.
-Sarah Hall is internationally recognized for her large-scale art glass installations and solar projects.
+Sarah Hall (born 1951) is a stained glass artist from Canada known for her large-scale art glass installations and solar projects.
 Her work can be found in churches, synagogues, schools, and other commercial and public buildings in Canada, the US, and Europe.
+She was appointed to the Order of Canada in 2019 in recognition of her contributions as a glass artist.